OleMussmann/hugo_test/content/posts/markdown_showcase.md

 ```

 1. First ordered list item
+   a. dtrn
 2. Another item
-⋅⋅* Unordered sub-list.
+   * Unordered sub-list.
 1. Actual numbers don't matter, just that it's a number
-⋅⋅1.
-Ordered sub-list
+   1. Ordered sub-list
 4. And another item.

-⋅⋅⋅You can have properly indented paragraphs within list items.
-Notice the blank line above, and the leading spaces (at least one, but we'll use three here to also align the raw Markdown).
+   You can have properly indented paragraphs within list items.
+Notice the leading spaces (at least one, but we'll use three here to also align the raw Markdown).

-⋅⋅⋅To have a line break without a paragraph, you will need to use two trailing spaces.⋅⋅
+   To have a line break without a paragraph, you will need to use two trailing spaces.
-⋅⋅⋅Note that this line is separate, but within the same paragraph.⋅⋅
+   Note that this line is separate, but within the same paragraph.
-⋅⋅⋅(This is contrary to the typical GFM line break behaviour, where trailing spaces are not required.)
+   (This is contrary to the typical GFM line break behaviour, where trailing spaces are not required.)

 * Unordered list can use asterisks
 - Or minuses
 + Or pluses

+- list
+- list
+  1. list
+  1. list

 1. Make my changes
     1. Fix bug